Live Q&A with Tamar Heffernan, Certified Public Accountant

-- What structure is best Sole trader, Limited Company or Partnership?
+- What is the difference between a Sole trader, Limited Company & Partnership?

 - What expenses are allowable to claim?

-- How do I make sure I’m compliant with CRO and Revenue?
+- How do I make sure I am compliant with the CRO (Companies Registration Office) & Revenue?

 - What are the minimum steps required for setting up a limited company?